 top of page

-There is more parking available on the Mundaring side near the C.Y.
+We parked on the Mundaring side at the C.Y.
 O'Connor Hub which has lovely shady picnic areas, gas barbecues and toilets as well as a quirky nature playground and interpretive signage about the history of C.Y.
 O'Connor and the pipeline.
 You will also find the Rose Garden here.

 Steps lead from the C.Y.
 O'Connor hub to his statue and then down to the O'Connor Lake Lookout.